-From 20 to 28 October 2017 the Afro-Tech Fest hosted a week-long festival with talks, lectures, film screenings, performances, DJ sets, concerts and workshops in various locations in Dortmund.
+From 20th to 28th October 2017 the Afro-Tech Fest hosted a week-long festival with talks, lectures, film screenings, performances, DJ sets, concerts, and workshops in various locations in Dortmund.
 The programme of events, which coincided with the exhibition Afro-Tech and the Future of Re-Invention by HMKV (Hartware MedienKunstVerein) at Dortmunder U – Centre for Art and Creativity, provided numerous occasions to further explore and discuss the themes and motifs of the exhibition.
-The event featured works from the realms of media art, fine art, film and photography as well as contributions from popular and digital culture.
+The event featured works from the realms of media art, fine art, film, and photography as well as contributions from popular and digital culture.

 The exhibition ends on the 22nd of April 2018.
 If you are in Dortmund, Germany just pass by DORTMUNDER U, EBENE 3/LEVEL 3 and have a look.